 It’s also a bracing movie about growing up.
 Chadha colors in the late ’80s: the cults of Reagan and Thatcher, the rising unemployment in England, the National Front marches that, in hindsight, were the embryonic version of the anti-immigrant fervor that helped lead to Brexit.
 But she keeps us focused on how this no-hoper vibe is part of what Javed needs to escape.
 His life is so cloistered that he doesn’t even realize he’s good-looking.
 He carries himself like a geek, but Viveik Kalra, who has come out of nowhere (apart from this movie, he has appeared in one television series), could be a star.
 He’s like a skinny Jake Gyllenhaal, with touches of Dev Patel and Andrew Garfield, and he’s such a vibrant actor that you might have to go back to the days when John Cusack was lifting a boom box to find a teenage hero this emotional and compelling.

 “Blinded by the Light” takes you to that place where pop can be everything: the promise of a life you don’t have yet, but the music says that you can get it.
 Javed starts to write, and proudly (more poetry, and an article for the school paper), and what’s going on is that he’s realizing he wants to be a writer.
-Bruce’s lyrics touch the darkness, but they’re also about a religious promise: that you can escape.
+Bruce’s lyrics — which didn’t need to be scrawled across the screen, but so be it — touch the darkness, yet they’re also about a religious promise: that you can escape.
 And find yourself.
 That’s just what Javed does, and the speech he gives after winning a writing award is a total blow-you-away moment.
 It’s about family and forgiveness, about the glory of rock ‘n’ roll, and about realizing that even a tramp like him can walk in the sun.